Expression For The Number Of Min

 2. Ordering: Elements must be ordered to determine a minimum value.
 This ordering can be numerical (e.g., integers, real numbers) or based on other criteria (e.g., alphabetical order, priority).

 3. Thresholds: A threshold is a predefined value used to determine whether an element meets a minimum criterion.
-For instance, counting the number of students who scored above 60 on a test uses 60 as a threshold.
+To give you an idea, counting the number of students who scored above 60 on a test uses 60 as a threshold.

 4. Algorithms: Algorithms are step-by-step procedures for solving a problem.
 Algorithms for finding the minimum value in a set include linear search, sorting-based approaches, and divide-and-conquer strategies.